 Don't be late!
-If your application is late it will affect your chances of getting a place at one of your preferred schools.
-The closing date for all applications is 31 October 2021.
+If your application is late, it may affect your chances of getting a place at one of your preferred schools.
+The closing date for all applications is 31 October 2023.

-In order that your child can be considered for entry to school for the school year 2022/23 you must complete and submit the common application form by 31 October 2021.
+In order that your child can be considered for entry to school for the school year 2024/25 you must complete and submit the common application form by 31 October 2023.
 Completed common application forms for residents of Bath & North East Somerset must be returned directly to Bath & North East Somerset Admissions and Transport Team.

 Parents/carers who do not live in Bath & North East Somerset but who wish to apply for a place at a secondary school in Bath & North East Somerset must complete the common application form available from the local authority in which they live.
-If an application form is received from a parent/carer living in England but outside the administrative area of Bath & North East Somerset, the form will be returned to the relevant home authority.
+If an application form is received from a parent/carer living in England but outside the administrative area of Bath & North East Somerset, the form will be returned to the parent/carer.

-Should any parent/carer include on their application form a preference for an independent school, the independent school preference will be disregarded and the remaining preferences for schools will be given a higher ranking than that shown on the original application form.
+Should any parent/carer include on their application form a preference for a fee-paying independent school, the independent school preference will be disregarded and the remaining preferences for schools will be given a higher ranking than that shown on the original application form.

 All parents/carers must complete the common application form.